azhao1981/system-design-primer/README.md

   <i><a href=http://lethain.com/introduction-to-architecting-systems-for-scale/#platform_layer>Source: Intro to architecting systems for scale</a></i>
 </p>

-Separating out the web layer from the application layer (also known as platform layer) allows you to scale and configure both layers independently.
-Adding a new API results in adding application servers without necessarily adding additional web servers.
+Separating out(分出) the web layer from the application layer (also known as platform layer) allows you to scale and configure both layers independently.
+Adding a new API results in(导致) adding application servers without necessarily adding additional web servers.

-The **single responsibility principle** advocates for small and autonomous services that work together.
-Small teams with small services can plan more aggressively for rapid growth.
+The **single responsibility(职责) principle** advocates(提倡) for small and autonomous(自主) services that work together.
+Small teams with small services can plan more aggressively(侵略地) for rapid(迅速) growth.

 Workers in the application layer also help enable [asynchronism](#asynchronism).